-- Representing a major Chinese bank in proceedings before the Singapore International Commercial Court in connection with claims arising under letters of support for breach of best endeavors obligations.
-The quantum of the claims exceeds US$170 million.
+- Successfully representing a major Chinese bank in proceedings before the Singapore International Commercial Court for claims in excess of US$32 million for breaches of best endeavors obligations under letters of support issued its favour.

 - Acting for a financial service provider, as owners of metals commodities worth more than US$300 million, in various Singapore and English Court proceedings arising in connection with forged warehouse receipts (purportedly issued in respect of clients’ commodities) put in circulation to obtain bank finance by third party fraudsters.

 - Managing cross-border litigation (Singapore, England, Korea, China and Turkey) for a Singapore bank arising in connection with loan defaults by a significant metals trading house.
 The matter involved the investigation and prevention of complex banking fraud under US$ 16 million letters of credit (amongst other things, through obtaining a freezing order issued by the English Courts against the beneficiary) in addition to various recovery actions worldwide.

 - Representing a major European bank in Singapore Court proceedings in a US$5.2 million dispute in connection with an indirect guarantee transaction (URDG 758) in which the client was the guarantor bank.

 - Acting for a major Japanese bank to draft templates for accounts receivables purchase master agreements for general use in its transactions.